-Trojan athletes across different grades have been training mentally and physically to stay in shape during the postponed fall season.
+Trojan athletes across different grades have been training mentally and physically during the postponed fall season.
 For the 2020-2021 school year, CIF-SS decided to condense three seasons of sports into two seasons, a fall season and a spring season.

-“I train 6 days a week, with 4 days conditioning, running and jump rope, and the other 2 I do Pilates and bodyweight training,” Said senior lacrosse player Mya Wang, “I always listen to music while exercising to lift spirits, even if it’s just a minuscule amount”
+One example of this can be seen with senior lacrosse player Mya Wang’s routine.
+During so. she “trains 6 days a week, with 4 days conditioning, running and jump rope, and the other 2 I do Pilates and bodyweight training,” further adding that she “always listen to music while exercising to lift spirits, even if it’s just a minuscule amount”

 “[Fall season being delayed] makes me worried that there won’t be a season for us to win this year,” said senior water polo player Matt Wallin, and to stay motivated “ I remind myself that I need to keep training to play in college”